Dec 31, 2011

 In brief, understand how we practice Vipassana during a residential 10-day course.
 We start with Anapana, awareness of respiration—natural respiration.
 We don't make it a breathing exercise or regulate the breath as they do in prāāyāma.
 We observe respiration at the entrance of the nostrils.

-If a meditator works hard continuously (which means making continuous effort to objectively observe the natural breath, without lazily letting the mind wander in thoughts) in a congenial atmosphere without any disturbance, within two or three days some subtle reality on this part of the body will start manifesting itself: some sensations—natural, normal bodily sensations.
+If a meditator works hard continuously in a congenial atmosphere without any disturbance, within two or three days some subtle reality on this part of the body will start manifesting itself: some sensations—natural, normal bodily sensations.
 Maybe heat or cold, throbbing or pulsing or some other sensations.

 When one reaches the fourth or fifth day of practice (Vipassana is taught on the fourth day - namely, objectively observing the impermanence of bodily sensations), he or she will find that there are sensations throughout the body, from head to feet.
-One feels those sensations, and is asked not to react to them.
-Just observe; observe objectively, without identifying yourself with the sensations.
+The Vipassana student becomes more clearly aware of the sensations, pleasant or unpleasant.
+The student observes this bio-chemical reality with equanimity, without reacting with craving or aversion.
+Just observe objectively, without identifying yourself with the sensations.

 Sabbo pajjalito loko, sabbo loko pakampito.